sybrew/the-seo-framework/readme.txt

 * A new settings has been added to every post, page and applicable custom post type that allows you to select your social image.
 * This social image automatically gets cropped per Facebook's Open Graph Guidelines.
 * The default "aspect ratio" for the cropper is automatically set, we recommend not changing this aspect ratio.
 * You can manually fill in the image URL as well.
-However, this will disable pre-emptively caching of the image on the Social Site as we then can't calculate the size.
+However, this will disable preemptively caching of the image on the Social Site as we then can't calculate the size.

 **SEO tip of the Update - Know your Knowledge:**